-Sleep Apnea and TMJ Treatment Questions and Answers
+Sleep Apnea and TMJ Treatment Q&A

 Sleep apnea and TMJ can interfere with sleep, work, and daily activities.
 Start living life again and let us help treat your sleep apnea and TMJ.
-Beyond Dental and Implant Center provides high quality, whole body, and airway-focused dentistry for the whole family!
+Beyond Dental & Implant Center provides high quality, whole body, and airway-focused dentistry for the whole family!
 Dr. Cory Nguyen, our double board-certified dental implant and sleep dentistry doctor, provides personalized treatment plans specific to your needs.
 Call us today or schedule an appointment online.
 We are accepting new patients.
-We have 2 convenient locations to serve you in Dallas TX, and Fort Worth TX.
+We have convenient locations to serve you in Dallas TX, and Fort Worth TX.

-How is Sleep Apnea and TMJ connected?
+How is sleep apnea and TMJ connected?

 Sleep apnea and TMJ have been linked as conditions that can reinforce each other and develop together.
 Through testing, it has been discovered that many people suffer from both disorders, leading doctors to look for a connection between the two to be able to properly diagnose and treat patients who have both conditions.
 Obstructive sleep apnea is caused by a narrowing or obstruction of the throat while a person is asleep.
 This narrowing or obstruction can be the result of TMJ, which is a misalignment of the jaw.
 TMJ can be caused from stress put on the jaw joint as the result of orthodontics, tooth wear or poorly designed or fitted dental restorations.
 On the flipside, sleep apnea can also worsen TMJ.
 When oxygen levels in the body drop due to sleep apnea, the brain sends out signals to multiple systems in the body to get more oxygen to the brain.
 One of these signals can be sent to the jaw muscles, forcing them to clench in an effort to open the airway.
 This clenching can cause damage to the jaw joint as well as tooth wear, which will make the TMJ worse.Dr.
 Cory is an renowned expert in this field and has the highest level of education for sleep apnea.
 Dr Cory has logged thousands of hours of advanced training across all specialties of dentistry, in world-renowned educational facilities around the world, well over and above the required continuing education hours he needs to complete annually.